Emergent random matrix universality in quantum operator dynamics: Synopsis

 \subsection{Numerical application: the spectral bootstrap}

-The recursion method is a numerical technique based around the continued fraction representation for the full Green's function $G(z)$; traditionally it requires one to make an educated guess for the functional form of the level-$n$ Green's function $G_{n}(z)$~\cite{viswanathRecursionMethodApplication2013}.
+As described in the Introduction, the recursion method is a numerical technique based around the continued fraction representation for the full Green's function $G(z)$; traditionally it requires one to make an educated guess for the functional form of the level-$n$ Green's function $G_{n}(z)$~\cite{viswanathRecursionMethodApplication2013}.
 Our approach allows us to rigorously derive the functional behavior of $G_{n}(z)$, showing how this changes for $z$ in different regions of the complex plane (see \cref{fig:plancherel_schematic}).
 This provides a principled means of terminating the continued fraction and thereby approximating the full Green's function $G(z)$.

 We show how to use this control afforded by the large-$n$ limit to produce an approximation of the spectral function $\Phi(\omega)$ using a finite number of Lanczos coefficients.
 Our focus is particularly on the low frequency behavior, and we show how to extract diffusion constants, as well as transport coefficients in models with nondiffusive transport, such as the isotropic Heisenberg model which has superdiffusive spin transport~\cite{gopalakrishnanSuperdiffusionNonabelianSymmetries2024}.
 We also show how to generalize these ideas to finite frequencies.
 The simplest case is when the semicircle form for the level-$n$ Green's function $G_{n}(z)$ is valid at the target frequency, because then only a single parameter, the frequency bandwidth $\beta_{n}$, needs to be specified in order to fully fix the semicircle Green's function---and $\beta_{n}$ can be simply approximated from the Lanczos coefficients via $\beta_{n} = 2 b_{n}[1 + \mathcal{O}(1/n)]$ (see \cref{thm:recurrence_theorem}).
 However, there are also more complicated cases, such as when $\Phi(\omega)$ has a low-frequency power-law, where an additional phase, arising from an integral over the Coulomb gas density, needs to be specified in order to approximate $G_{n}(z)$.
 This is the content of our `spectral bootstrap' algorithm.
 It works by using the appropriate $n\to\infty$ asymptotics of the orthogonal polynomials $p_{n}(\omega)$ to formulate a first-order ordinary differential equation in frequency space involving the spectral function and the desired phase factor.
 Iteratively solving this ODE gives a finite-$n$ approximation to the spectral function, using only the first $n$ Lanczos coefficients as input.